titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 ## [Optional] Localize your email

-To localize the email, you must send localized strings to Sendinblue, or your email provider.
+To localize the email, you must send localized strings to Brevo, or your email provider.
 For example, you can localize the email subject, body, your code message, or signature of the email.
 To do so, you can use the `GetLocalizedStringsTransformation` claims transformation to copy localized strings into claim types.
 The `GenerateEmailRequestBody` claims transformation, which generates the JSON payload, uses input claims that contain the localized strings.

 1. In your policy, define the following string claims: subject, message, codeIntro, and signature.
 1. Define a `GetLocalizedStringsTransformation` claims transformation to substitute localized string values into the claims from step 1.
 1. Change the `GenerateEmailRequestBody` claims transformation to use input claims with the following XML snippet.
-1. Update your Sendinblue template to use dynamic parameters in place of all the strings that will be localized by Azure AD B2C.
+1. Update your Brevo template to use dynamic parameters in place of all the strings that will be localized by Azure AD B2C.

     ```xml
     <ClaimsTransformation Id="GetLocalizedStringsForEmail" TransformationMethod="GetLocalizedStringsTransformation">